How To: Getting Started

 Multi-Vehicles / Shops

-If your only tuning one vehicle then all you need is one quarterhorse.
+If you are only tuning one EEC then all you need is one quarterhorse.
 If you own multiple vehicles then be sure to order a Jaybird and a couple F3 chips from moates.net when ordering the QH.

 When you are done tuning your vehicle you simply write your final tune to an f3 chip and you can then use your quarterhorse to tune another vehicle.
 If you have multiple vehicles that you will be